Basílica da Estrela

 Seeking green respite?
-Opposite the Basílica da Estrela, this garden is perfect for a stroll, with paths weaving past pine, monkey...
+Opposite the Basílica da Estrela , this 1852 green space is perfect for a stroll, with paths weaving past pine,...

 Overgrown with cypress trees, the Cemitério dos Ingleses was founded in 1717.
 Expats at rest here include Henry Fielding (author of Tom...